 Augustus of Prima Porta is a famous depiction of the first emperor of Rome, Augustus Caesar.
 The sculpture got its name from where it was discovered in 1863, at the Villa of Livia, Augustus’s third wife.
 As brilliant as it is, the sculpture is said to be a copy of a lost bronze statue that might have existed long before this one.

-Ceaser’s life-size likeness is now displayed in the new wing of the Vatican museums, Braccio Nuovo.
+Ceaser’s life-size likeness is now displayed in the new wing of the Vatican museum, Braccio Nuovo.
 At first glance, the sculpture simply appears to be Augustus’s portrait as a general and orator.
 However, upon closer inspection, one can see a lot more of his personality and history.
 His influence, dominance, and power are evident in his posture, which is of a victor addressing his troops.

-The statue shows him to be a great military leader and victor and a staunch supporter of the Roman religion.
+The statue shows him to be a great military leader and victor and a staunch supporter of the Catholic religion.
 Those who visit the Vatican often do not return without paying Caesar a visit.